JohnnyPol/HCI_ECE_NTUA-CataList_Application/README.md

 ## Features
 - **Task Management**: Add, edit, delete, and categorize tasks as daily or challenges.
 - **Photo Storage**: Capture and save photos, grouped by user and timestamp.
+- **Calendar View**: View and manage tasks from any selected day using an interactive calendar interface.

 - **Navigation**: Intuitive navigation between screens using gestures and buttons.
 - **Data Persistence**: Local SQLite database for user authentication, task storage, and photo management.
 - **Responsive Design**: Optimized for various screen sizes and orientations.